 For short-term (acute) exposure, “any off-site receptor” is the appropriate location to specify, since short-duration but high-concentration exposure could occur anywhere off-site.
 However, for long-term (chronic) exposure, the “the nearest sensitive receptor” is the more appropriate location.
 DEQ therefore proposes that the new, proposed OAR 340-244-9040(3)(b)(C) be revised as follows:

-“…the source impact will not exceed either of the following at any off-site modeled receptor:
+“…the source impact will not exceed either of the following:

-(i) An annual acceptable source impact level for chromium VI concentration of 0.08 nanograms per cubic meter; and
+(i) An annual acceptable source impact level for chromium VI concentration of 0.08 nanograms per cubic meter at the nearest sensitive receptor approved by DEQ.
+Sensitive receptors include, but are not limited to: residences, hospitals, schools, daycare facilities, elderly housing and convalescent facilities; and

-(ii) A daily acceptable source impact level for chromium VI concentration of 36 nanograms per cubic meter.”
+(ii) A daily acceptable source impact level for chromium VI concentration of 36 nanograms per cubic meter at any off-site modeled receptor.”

 OAR 340-244-9050(2)(c)(D) addresses risks from long-term (chronic) exposure, and correctly specifies the nearest sensitive receptor; no change is proposed.